danieluhl/astro-blog/src/content/blog/2023/code-as-glass-onion.md

 from transparency, to muddy.

-Keeping the glass onion in mind is helpful to remember that while we strive to make abstractions to gain efficiencies in maintenance, reliability, and accurage representation of the domain model, we must also ensure that these benefits are not overshadowed by obfuscation.
+Keeping the glass onion in mind is helpful to remember that while we strive to make abstractions to gain efficiencies in maintenance, reliability, and encourage representation of the domain model, we must also ensure that these benefits are not overshadowed by obfuscation.

-A good glass onion codebase lets engineers "see through" the abstraction to quickly understand what's happening underneith without having to dig through obscure tangles of code.
+A good glass onion codebase lets engineers "see through" the abstraction to quickly understand what's happening underneath without having to dig through obscure tangles of code.

 Good typing, good naming, good file structure, and frequent refactoring to fit a ubiquitous language and domain model are all great for creating a glass onion codebase.